Contents of this chapter

 Attendance at the summits, however, extended my conference participation to the point where it stretched my stamina past the breaking point.
 Two days of Community Leadership Summit plus five days of Open Source Convention were too much for my constitution.
 Around the fourth day of one Open Source Convention, I admitted in my blog post that I took off an hour “to get a more horizontal view on things.”

 Another time, poor planning brought me low.
 I held back on food consumption through the whole day, anticipating the hors d’oeuvre to be served at an evening event.
 But I was keeping somewhat kosher (an observance which I’ve adopted and abandoned at different points in my adult life), and saw at the event that everything had bacon, shellfish, or some other traif component.
 So I refrained from eating, but partook freely of the alcohol.
-I went briefly to another conference party but wisely refrained liquor, realizing that I’d overdone it at the first party.
+I went briefly to another conference party but wisely left the liquor alone, realizing that I’d overdone it at the first party.

 Dawn brought with it a terrible headache, and I stayed in bed till lunchtime.
 I then dragged myself down to the show floor and plopped myself into a seat in the O’Reilly booth.
 Jono Bacon came by.
 I pointed to a professional actor who, cavorting as part of a vendor promotion, was walking around the show floor fully covered in a bunny suit.
 I told Bacon, “I know I’m suffering from a hangover, but this is ridiculous.”